 I'll call my friend Bob.
 Bob and I have very similar jobs and (I assume) incomes.
 We live in the same neighborhood as well.
 You would think we would have similar tastes and views.
 But Bob traveled a very different road than I did to get where we both are now.

 Bob grew up in a middle class family in the midwest.
-His parents were both union workers, and from what he has said they were provided for but there was never much extra to go around.
+From what he has said his parents were loving and he and his sister were provided for but there was never much extra to go around.
 He's worked since he was 13 years old, at least in the summers.
 He had many negative encounters with the "rich kids" and the "rich schools" which have shaped his perspective.
 He mentioned one situation where he qualified to play in a golf tournament at a local country club as a kid, but he and his father were turned away when he showed up without a collared shirt on.
 Other times he witnessed privileged kids head to the woods to smoke pot while he headed to work after school.

 He struggled at first in college due to a mediocre public school education, but he out-worked his peers and ended up on the Deans list the last 6 semesters.
 Later he went on to get a scholarship to a top rate MBA program, though he still took out nearly 6 figures in debt to get that degree.
 Bob has worked hard all along the way to get everything he has, and he works several hours a day more than I do even though we have similar jobs and responsibilities.
-I wonder if he'll always feel he has something to prove.
+Sometimes it makes me feel guilty, and other times I wonder if he'll always feel he has something to prove.

 Now Bob lives in Dallas surrounded by - in his view - ridiculously materialistic, entitled, overdressed, evangelical or faux-religious, small minded Southern conservatives who more often than not never had to work that hard and yet expect to be handed everything in life.